What is NC/AMB on Sony Headphones?

 Is Noise Cancelling and Ambient Mode Useful for Gamers

-For gamers, the value of noise cancelling and ambient sound depends a lot on the environment they’re playing in.
-Noise cancelling can help reduce distractions and keep you immersed during longer sessions where background noise can become tiring.
+For gamers, noise cancelling and ambient sound value depends heavily on environment.
+Noise cancelling reduces distractions and enhances immersion during extended sessions where background noise becomes fatiguing.

 FAQs on NC/AMB on Sony Headphones